Topics (Click on the topic below to go directly to related Q&A):

 A. As outlined in the statute above, a Choice district can reject an applicant who has been classified as eligible for special education services if that student's individualized education program could not be implemented in the district, or if the enrollment of that student would require the district to fundamentally alter the nature of its educational program, or would create an undue financial or administrative burden on the district.

 A student whose application is rejected by a Choice district must be provided with a reason for the rejection in the letter of notice.
 The appeal of a rejection notice may be made to the commissioner, through the Bureau of Controversies and Disputes.
 To learn more about this appeals process, see the Bureau's FAQs.
 The code for appeals can be found here:

-If the student is deemed eligible for special education services after acceptance but prior to the start of the first school year in the Choice district and the district cannot implement the IEP, acceptance into the Choice program can be revoked.
+If the student is determined to need special education services after acceptance but prior to the start of the first school year in the Choice district and the district cannot implement the IEP as per statute 18A:36B-20, acceptance into the Choice program can be revoked.